StephanX/centos-ssh-testbed/README.md

 Now we can fire off new containers:

-`docker run -P --rm -d --name box1 cst`
+`docker run --rm -d --name box1 cst`

 or `for i in 1 2 3 ; do docker run -P --rm -d --name box${i} cst ; done`